andreaaazo/reelscraper/DOCS.md

 Done with account: cat_with_a_hat
 Done with account: travel_dude
 Error with account: definitely_not_real
-User: cat_with_a_hat | Reels Count: 10
-User: travel_dude | Reels Count: 8
+Total reels scraped: 38
 ```

 ---

 ## FAQs

-1. **How many accounts can I load into `ReelMultiScraper`?**
+1. **How do I provide logging functionality?**
-   - As many as you’d like!
-But be mindful of rate limits and performance.
-If you have thousands of accounts, you might want to break them into batches or schedule the scraping.

-2. **Does `ReelScraper` handle Instagram rate limiting automatically?**
-   - Not inherently.
-You may need to add logic to pause or throttle requests if you’re hitting Instagram’s rate limits.
+   - Create an instance of `LoggerManager` and pass it to the constructors of both `ReelScraper` and/or `ReelMultiScraper`.
+This will log retries, successes, errors, and other key events.

+2. **Can I save the results automatically?**
+   - Yes.
+Supply a `DataSaver` instance to `ReelMultiScraper`, and after processing, the results will be saved to the configured path.

-3. **What if my user has no reels or the account is private?**
+3. **What if some accounts are private or do not have reels?**
-   - You’ll get either an empty list or an error.
-The `ReelMultiScraper` logs an error message for that account, while `ReelScraper` itself may throw an exception if it can’t fetch data.
+   - The scraper returns an empty list or logs an error for such accounts.
+The multi-scraper continues processing other accounts without terminating the entire run.

-4. **Can I change the number of threads on the fly?**
+4. **Can I adjust the number of concurrent threads?**
-   - You’d need to create a new `ReelMultiScraper` instance with a different `max_workers` value if you want to adjust concurrency.

-5. **Does `ReelScraper` or `ReelMultiScraper` store data long-term?**
-   - No. They only return data.
-It’s up to you to store it (e.g., saving to a database or JSON file).

-> **Random Gag**: If your CPU starts humming Beethoven’s 5th Symphony while multi-scraping, you probably have your threads turned up to 11.
-Time to give it a little break!
+   - Yes.
+The `max_workers` parameter in `ReelMultiScraper` controls the concurrency.
+Adjust based on your system’s capabilities and Instagram’s rate limits.

+5. **Is the scraped data stored permanently?**
+   - Not by default.
+It’s returned as a list of dictionaries.
+Use `DataSaver` or your own persistence method to store the data long term.

 ---

 ## Additional Tips

+- **Handling Large-Scale Scraping:**
-- **Handling Large Data**: If you plan on scraping thousands of reels, consider streaming the data or storing incrementally rather than loading everything into memory.
+  If planning to scrape thousands of reels, consider streaming data to disk or a database to avoid excessive memory usage.

+- **Rate-Limiting and Delays:**
-- **Polite Scraping**: Instagram may block or throttle your requests if you scrape too aggressively.
-Insert delays or exponential backoff if needed.
+  Instagram may throttle or block aggressive scraping.
+Consider integrating delays or exponential backoff strategies if you encounter issues.

+- **Enhanced Logging:**
-- **Logging**: For production use, integrate a proper logging framework instead of `print` statements to keep track of successes and failures more effectively.
+  For production environments, replace or extend `LoggerManager` with a comprehensive logging framework to capture and monitor events more effectively.

+- **Thread Management:**
+  Adjust `max_workers` to balance scraping speed and system load.
+Too many threads can lead to performance bottlenecks.

 ---

 ## Happy Scraping!

 Remember: “With great power comes great responsibility.”
-Or in this case:
-**With great concurrency comes cooler CPU fans.**
+And in this case: **With great concurrency comes cooler CPU fans.**

-> **End Note**: If you find yourself frequently giggling while reading logs like, “Done with account: cat_with_a_hat,” just imagine your code giving a virtual high-five.
+> **Final Note:** If you ever catch yourself smiling at log messages like “Done with account: cat_with_a_hat,” just imagine your code delivering a virtual high-five every time it succeeds.

+---